WhatsWrongOB/express-app-generator/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-v18.0.0-brightgreen) ![TypeScript](https://img.shields.io/badge/TypeScript-v5.2.0-blue) ![GraphQL](https://img.shields.io/badge/GraphQL-v16.6.0-e10098) ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 Welcome to the **Express Application Generator**!
 This CLI tool allows you to quickly scaffold a new Express.js application with customizable options.
-Whether you're starting a new project or want to save time on boilerplate code, this generator will help you set up your application in just a few minutes.
+Whether you're starting a new project or want to save time on boilerplate code, this generator will help you set up your application in just a few minutes

 ## Table of Contents